santoshkpatro/blogsite-one/README.md

-# blogsite
+# Blog-Site
-A basic blog post website
+A basic blog post website made using Django

 Requirements: